 Once you’ve downloaded the free platform, register for a new account and sign in with your login credentials.
-You can then personalise the MetaTrader 4 platform, from chart set-ups to choosing between the light and dark mode.
+You can then personalize the MetaTrader 4 platform, from chart set-ups to choosing between the light and dark mode.

 Details of trading costs, commissions and spreads are normally highlighted when you sign up.
 Some new users are surprised to see swap fees charged against their account each day.
-For those asking ‘what is a swap?’, it’s interest charged or received at the end of each trading day, based on your position.
+For those asking ‘what is a swap?’, it is interest charged or received at the end of each trading day, based on your position.